 What does it mean to be an American Hero?

 Notions of American heroism have dominated our mindset from the very beginning of the nation.
 Heroism comes with the ideals of American exceptionalism.
 While it is easy for most Americans to use the word in conversation, what does it actually mean to be an American hero?
-According to the Merriam-Webster dictionary, a hero is “a person admired for achievements and noble qualities” or “the central figure in an event, period, or movement.” (“Hero”)
+For many textbooks, a white-male-centric definition of hero dominates the narrative.

-Similar to the American Heroes series, this project seeks to bring the notion of an American Hero back into discussion by recognizing that not all heroes have to be white and male.
+This project recognizes that not all heroes have to be white and male.
 It recognizes that there are many people who have made a difference throughout history, who remain invisible from the national and educational landscape.
 This project defines an American Hero as someone who puts others needs before their own and has had a lasting cultural and social impact on the lives of Americans.
-While this could include the many white politicians who made a difference on the foreign and domestic policies over the years, it focuses more on the everyday Americans who fought directly and faithfully for the justice of their community and society.
+While this could include white politicians who made a difference on the foreign and domestic policies over the years, it focuses more on the everyday Americans who fought directly and faithfully for the justice of their community and society.

 About the Author